 The Harley Davidson Front And Rear Axle Size Chart & Why It Matters

 As a Harley Davidson rider, you may already know that many different models exist.
-And, with so many different models come many different axle sizes.
-So, how do you know which size axle is suitable for your bike?
-For this, you must understand the Harley Davidson axle size chart and its importance.
-It will help you choose the right wheel and axle for the motorcycle model.
+And, with so many different models come many different softail axle sizes.

-Many factors can influence the decision to change the size of the axle, such as the bike you ride, the terrain, and your preference.
-The most common Harley axle sizes are 25mm, ¾”, and 1”.
-Usually, a higher axle ratio will provide increased torque to the wheel.
-So, you will enjoy a better driving experience with the motorcycle.
+So, how do you know which size axle suits your bike?
+You must understand the Harley Davidson axle size chart and its importance.
+Many factors can influence the decision to change the size of the axle, such as the model bike you ride, the terrain, and your preference.
+The most common Harley axle spacer sizes are 25mm, ¾”, and 1”.

 Harley Davidson Front And Rear Axle Size Chart

 When you get your Harley motorcycle, it comes with the OEM axle.
 Usually, the axle will last for years.
-However, after a couple of years of driving your motorcycle, the axle may get damaged or broken.
+However, the axle may get damaged or broken after several years of driving your motorcycle.
 So, you need to replace it.
-Others may wish to replace the axle of the motorcycle to improve its performance.

 The First Reason: Performance Improvement